 What is Finance?

-- Study the efficiencies of the markets in which all transactions take place and search for ways in which all participants in the financial system can reduce or hedge the risks they face.
+- Study the efficiencies of the markets in which all transactions take place.

 - Focus on the interplay between time and value by analyzing financial patterns and trends, estimating risk and uncertainty, and forecasting probabilities and future prospects.